QDucasse/fdia_simulation/fdia_simulation/attackers/README.md

 * `DriftAttacker` / `DriftPeriodAttacker`:
  The goal of this kind of attacker is to add a constant **drift** to the position of the observed system along either **x,y,z or any combination**.

+ * `CumulativeDriftAttacker` / `CumulativeDriftPeriodAttacker`:
+  The goal of this kind of attacker is to add a cumulative **drift** to the position of the observed system along either **x,y,z or any combination**.
+This drift will be more efficient than the previous one as it will be considered correct by the filter and therefore the drift will be undetected and amplified.